-Students from 16 eligible private colleges and universities are invited to apply.
-Each campus will select up to two finalists, who will go on to compete for one of six Phillips Scholars awards.
+Students from 15 eligible private colleges and universities are invited to apply.
+Each campus will select up to two finalists, who will go on to compete for one of five Phillips Scholars awards.

 - Each campus has a campus-specific deadline for their applicants.
 Please see your campus resources for specific deadlines and details.

-- Applications for the Phillips Scholarship Program are accepted in at the Minnesota Private College Council in late February of each year.
+- Applications for the Phillips Scholarship Program are accepted at the Minnesota Private College Fund through Friday, February 14, 2020.

 - The selection committee meets in early March and scholars are notified of selection in mid-March.

 - Selected scholars are encouraged to attend the Spring Luncheon celebration in late-April.

 Here are some helpful resources to consult on your campus:

 - Financial aid offices

 - Diversity and multi-cultural leaders

 Past scholar project descriptions by year, and by campus.
 See the number of scholars chosen from each campus.

 - You are a sophomore in the 2019-20 academic year.

 - You have an excellent academic record (GPA 2.75 or higher).